 I’m Jeff, a native Pennsylvanian fascinated by trees and people given a good ratio of the two.
-This site serves to document my full and balanced exploration of artful life and work.
+Around here, I document my ongoing process of living and working artfully.

 I play drums and tabla and spend time between New York and Pennsylvania to pursue this discipline.

-Zen Buddhism remains an important part of my life, and I practice at the Endless Mountain Zendo in Stillwater, PA.
+Zen Buddhism remains an important part of my life.
+I practice at the Endless Mountain Zendo in Stillwater, PA.

 I write often, and some is published here.

 A few of my favorite things

 - Tabla, drums, biorhythms & breathing – simultaneously when possible

 I have worked for 7 years in the healthcare domain, aligning and integrating software to fit strategic business needs during sustained periods of rapid change.
 Throughout college, I worked as a software trainer.
 As I write on my LinkedIn profile,

 I am a teacher at heart with broad and deep experience at one of the country’s largest and most respected privately-held Medicaid pediatric dental groups.
 I was trusted to set strategic direction, improve core business processes and lead complex change shortly before a cross-generational ownership transfer was expected.
 My impact at this group was described “like a crater” by its ownership.
 By engaging the parts while respecting the needs of the whole, I leveraged software as the catalyst for organizational improvement and the “shift of mind” required of the group to proceed into its next phase of growth.

 For a more nuanced take on my work as a change agent at Smiles4Keeps Pediatric Dentistry, Healing vs Fixing offers a subjective description of my less-technical accomplishments, however lasting.
 This and other strategic writing was distributed internally and catalyzed organizational changes.